Ankit991/Conway-Game-of-LIfe/README.md

-# Conway Game of LIfe
+# Conway's Game of LIfe

  How to run this project in unity